 DMU has been monitoring and reporting its greenhouse gas emissions from energy use for a number of years.
 The figure below shows the trend in greenhouse gas emissions since the baseline year of 2005/06.
 For the past four years there has been a downward trend in carbon emissions from scope 1 and 2 sources.

-DMU has also been recording and report our emissions from scope 3 sources.
+DMU has also been recording and reporting our emissions from scope 3 sources.
 The emissions sources are often overlooked but can account for the majority of an organisations carbon footprint.
 In the case of DMU the scope 3 sources account for approximately 75% of the university’s carbon footprint.
-The figure below shows how the different sources of carbon emissions make up the total carbon footprint for the baseline of 2005/6.
+The figure below shows how the different sources of carbon emissions make up the total carbon footprint for the baseline of 2005/2006.

-As well as making progress in reducing its scope 1 and 2 source emissions, DMU has also made progress in reducing its scope 3 emissions.
 The graph below shows the extent to which scope 3 emissions contribute to the total carbon footprint at DMU and how these emissions have been reducing since the baseline year of 2005/6.

 Information on DMU’s approach to sustainability can be found at www.dmu.ac.uk/sustainability.